forrestthewoods/lib_fts/docs/fuzzy_match.md

 I do not intend to provide better language support in C++.
 If you're using the C++ version then you probably have your own internal string class and you should probably port my function to make use of that.
 Replace tolower and toupper calls with whatever makes sense for your project and your class.

 For JavaScript I would consider pull requests that improve language support.
 It's so far outside my realm of expertise I can barely comment.

+### Future Work

+It depends on if anyone uses this.
+Highest priority would be JavaScript performance.
+After that I'm not sure.
+If anyone uses this I'm open to suggestions.
+If there are use cases where it breaks down I'd love to hear that as well.
+The current score calculation is more art than science.